apache/incubator-devlake-website/docs/Metrics/LeadTimeForChanges.md

 				WHEN median_change_lead_time < 7 * 24 * 60 THEN "Between one day and one week(high)"
 				WHEN median_change_lead_time < 30 * 24 * 60 THEN "Between one week and one month(medium)"
 				WHEN median_change_lead_time >= 30 * 24 * 60 THEN "More than one month(low)"
-				ELSE "N/A. Please check if you have collected deployments/pull_requests in a DevLake project."
+				ELSE "N/A. Please check if you have collected deployments/pull_requests."
 				END
     WHEN ('$benchmarks') = '2021 report' THEN
 		  CASE